Security at PushMetrics

 We vet our vendors carefully, make sure they are safeguarding data properly and review their security and privacy guidelines frequently.
 For example, we make sure vendors comply with the EU’s GDPR legislation, follow Cloud Security Alliance (CSA) best practices or publish SOC reports.

-PushMetrics currently processes and stores customer information with the following providers: Intercom, Google Apps, Slack, and Stripe.
+PushMetrics currently processes and stores customer information with providers that can be found in this list.
 Please refer to their respective security policy for further details.

 Data in transit